k21971/EvilHack/doc/evilhack-changelog.md

 - Monsters that spawn with spears have a chance to spawn with a stack of them
 - Minor tweaks to receiving a spellbook via altar sacrifice
 - Make scrolls of blank paper and potions of water known
+- Allow knights to tame dragons of the same alignment